Primechain/primechain-api-docs/docs/usecases/bank_guarantee.md

 4. the Authentication Tag (tag), which is a cryptographic checksum on data that is designed to reveal both accidental errors and the intentional modification of the data.

 ### Step 5: Storing the encrypted data
-The encrypted data and the tag are published to the `DATA_MASTERLIST` stream
+The encrypted data and the tag are published to the `DATA_MASTERLIST` stream.

 ### Step 6: Output
 The following is the output: